 Once you have compiled your evaluation criteria, your nursing care plan is complete!
 It’s a good idea to customize your nursing care plan for every individual patient.
 When writing, always consider factors like age, gender, lifestyle, current medications, family history, and other factors that might influence their treatment plan.

-The first essential component of a nursing care plan is the patient health assessment.
+The first essential component of an academic nursing care plan is the patient health assessment.
 This includes information about the patient’s physical and mental condition, medical history, and current symptoms.